ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/single_responsibility/README.md

 In Object Oriented Programming (OOP), polymorphism is the ability of a program to call a method of an object without knowing its full type.
-To explain this in the context of our example, polymorphism would allow our speaker to "not care" about what kind of audio format we use, as long as it can be converted to `SoundData`, our speaker will be happy to use it.
+To explain this in the context of our example, polymorphism would allow our speaker to 'not care' about what kind of audio format we use, as long as it can be converted to `SoundData`, our speaker will be happy to use it.